 One product, in particular, has got everyone from beauty editors to Tiktokers all of a flutter Rare Beauty’s Soft Pinch Liquid Blush £19 is being hailed as a game-changer, the hashtag #rarebeautyblush has nearly 50 million views with users saying they are 'obsessed' and that it's 'the best blush ever' for adding a dramatic flush of colour to cheeks.

 Rare Beauty Soft Pinch Liquid Blush does what it says on the tin.
 The creamy, buildable formula adds a healthy flush of colour, as if someone has pinched your cheeks, or you've been out for a light jog.
 The doe-foot applicator gives precise application.
-Choose from four matte shades and seven dewy finishes with colours spanning the spectrum from mauve (Grace) to peach (Joy) and everything in between.
+And now there are two new shades to choose from - Virtue, a dewy beige pink and Worth a dewy dusky rose.
+These join the existing four matte shades and seven dewy finishes that span various pink, red, orange and purple tones.

 Gomez says that the ethos behind Rare Beauty was to enhance natural features rather than cover them up.
 The shades available flatter a range of skin tones and you can swap between the matte and satin finishes depending on the effect you’re after.